 Keep in mind at all times what Allah says in Surah Yaseen;

-“Did I not enjoin on you, O ye Children of Adam, that ye should not worship Satan; for that he is to you an enemy avowed?”
+“Did I not enjoin on you, O ye Children of Adam, that ye should not worship Satan; for that he is to you an avowed enemy?”
 (36:60)

 Allah can do anything.
 If He wanted He didn’t have to create Satan, or allowed the situation in the Garden to take place; or simply put Adam (as) on earth after his creation.
 This is not impossible for Him, as He is All Powerful.
 But there is wisdom in everything Allah does.